 One of the top 10 IB schools in the UK

 Learning from Home

-Fettes is fully committed to ensuring the quality of the academic education we provide is maintained throughout this unprecedented time and we are delighted that staff and students are adapting so quickly to new systems and techniques for learning.
+As Summer Term 2020 was during lockdown, Fettes College & Prep had a virtual term.
+We were fully committed to ensuring the quality of the academic education as well as the pastoral care being provided even remotely and were delighted that staff and students adapted so quickly to new systems and techniques.

-A typical day looks a little different but with video conferencing and online tutorials, teachers and their students are staying connected on a daily basis.
+A typical day looked a little different but with video conferencing and online tutorials, teachers and their students stayed connected on a daily basis.

-To find out more about Learning from Home at Fettes College, simply click the button below.
+To find out more about what our Learning from Home looked like, simply click the button below.